Image without alt

 Privacy

-This Privacy Notice describes how your personal data will be collected and used as a client of investment funds and solutions offered by GPMS, including Patria Capital (Europe) LLP and Patria Private Equity (Europe) Limited, part of the Patria Investments group.
 In this Privacy Notice, ‘we’, ‘us’ and ‘our’ refers to the controller(s) of your personal data, being the GPMS entity with which you have a relationship and, in some circumstances, other entities within the Patria Investments group who are responsible for processing your personal data as part of our group operations.

-We keep our Privacy Notice under regular review.
-This version was last updated on 29 April 2024.
-We may need to make changes to this Privacy Notice so please check our website for updates from time to time.
-If there are important changes, such as changes to where your personal information will be processed, we will contact you to let you know.
-We may also notify you in other ways from time to time about the processing of your personal information.
+We keep our Privacy Policy under regular review.
+We may need to make changes to this Privacy Policy so please check our website for updates from time to time.
+If there are important changes such as changes to where your personal information will be processed; we will contact you to let you know.

 How to contact us